Requirements and forms for pre-licensing course providers

 The course is offered at high schools, colleges and commercial driving schools, and at a few other DMV-approved sites, such as BOCES.
 To teach for a high school or college (a NY State Education Department approved institution), you must be a certified driver education teacher.
 To teach for a driving school, you must be a certified driving school instructor with a classroom endorsement.
 Only approved classroom instructors may teach the Pre-licensing Course.
 Instructors must follow the DMV’s course curriculum and provide instruction only at approved locations.

-The course outline can be found in the Pre-licensing Course Instructor's Manual (MV-277).
+The course outline can be found in the Pre-licensing Course Instructor's Manual (PDF) (MV-277).

 What are the requirements for Pre-licensing Course Providers?

-All commercial driving schools and other organizations that provide the Pre-licensing Course must comply with Part 7 of DMV Commissioner's Regulations.
+All commercial driving schools and other organizations that provide the Pre-licensing Course must comply with Part 7 of DMV Commissioner's Regulations (PDF).